 The Beast Market had been the venue for the sale of farm animals since medieval times.
 As part of the Borough Council’s improvements to the town in 1875 they purchased a field to the south-east and in 1877 opened the Smithfield market.

-The cattle market must have attracted large numbers of people from across rural north Wales and surrounds into Wrexham: a weekly reminder of the town’s historic role and origins as a market town.
+The cattle market must have attracted large numbers of people from across rural North Wales and surrounds into Wrexham: a weekly reminder of the town’s historic role and origins as a market town.
 Sadly the market closed in the 1990s, when there was a rationalization of such markets across the UK.
-This bustling centre for the regional economy has been replaced by Mecca Bingo; the speed of the auctioneer being well-matched by those calling out the numbers.